-In this work, we propose a novel PDE structure-preserved deep learning framework for rapidly predicting parametric spatiotemporal dynamics, where the network architecture design is inspired by the governing PDEs, discretized in a multi-resolution setting.
-Specifically, we develop a new auto-regressive neural solver based on convolutional ResNet framework, where the residual connections are constructed by preserving the governing PDE structures, which are (partially) known \emph{a priori}, discretized on low-resolution grids, while encoding-decoding convolution operations with trainable filters enable high-resolution state predictions on fine grids.
-Compared to classic ResNets with black-box residual connections, the proposed PDE-preserved neural network (PPNN) is expected to be superior in terms of both training efficiency and out-of-sample generalizability for, e.g., unseen boundary conditions and parameters, and extrapolating in time.
+In this paper, we present a creative approach to designing distinctive learning architectures for predicting spatiotemporal dynamics, where the governing PDEs are preserved as convolution operations and residual connections within the network architecture.
+This is in sharp contrast to prior PiDL work where the physical laws were enforced as soft constraints within the loss functions, supported by an comprehensive comparision between the proposed method and physics-informed variants of multiple state-of-the-art neural operators.
+Specifically, we develop an auto-regressive neural solver based on a convolutional ResNet framework, where the residual connections are constructed by preserving the PDE operators in governing equations, which are (partially) known a priori, discretized on low-resolution grids.
+Meanwhile, encoding-decoding convolution operations with trainable filters enable high-resolution state predictions on fine grids.
+Compared to classic ResNets with black-box residual connections, the proposed PPNN is expected to be superior in terms of both training efficiency and out-of-sample generalizability for, e.g., unseen boundary conditions and parameters, and extrapolating in time.